ytpatel3/YashPatel-Project1-CMP262/README.md

 - yash-patel-project1-part3.ipynb (part 3 ipynb)
     - This Jupyter notebook will perform the data visualizations using Matplotlib to answer the 4 questions.
-    - Used pandas to read from csv file, and quanitfy data.
+    - Used pandas to read from csv file, and quantify data.
     - Used Matplotlib to create bar graphs and pie charts to visualize data.
     - Analysis is performed in the notebook using Markdown comments.